coredex-source/AxonQueryAndDatabaseExecutionLanguage/README.md

 # AQADEL
-AQADEL or AxonQueryAndDatabaseExecutionLanguage is a DBMS written in C.
+- AQADEL or AxonQueryAndDatabaseExecutionLanguage is a DBMS written in C.
+    - Commits and updates will be appriciated!

 ## Available Commands -
 - createDatabase DatabaseName  -  Creates a database with a specified name and by default switches to the database.